Monday, February 16, 2015

 "Do not think that I came to abolish the Law or the Prophets; I did not come to abolish but to fulfill.
 For truly I say to you, until heaven and earth pass away, not the smallest letter or stroke shall pass from the Law until all is accomplished.
 Whoever then annuls one of the least of these commandments, and teaches others to do the same, shall be called least in the kingdom of heaven; but whoever keeps and teaches them, he shall be called great in the kingdom of heaven."
 (Mat 5:17-19)

 In the kingdom of heaven, whoever keeps and teaches the Law and the Prophets is considered great.
 Far from abolishing the Law and Prophets, the Lord gave them a place of very high importance.
 He said that not the smallest letter or stroke shall pass from the Law until all is accomplished.
-So let nobody annul one of the least of these commandments, or teaches others to do the same.
+So let nobody annul one of the least of these commandments, or teach others to do the same.
 In fact, if you read the rest of the Sermon on the Mount in the gospel of Matthew, chapters 5-7, you will clearly see that Jesus taught the Law and the Prophets.
 For example, He said, "In everything, therefore, treat people the same way you want them to treat you, for this is the Law and the Prophets.”
 (Mat 7:12).
 Other topics He taught about from the Law and Prophets in that sermon were murder, adultery, reconciliation, righteousness, and more.

 Likewise, in the context of Luke's gospel, where Jesus said it is easier for heaven and earth to pass away than for one stroke of a letter of the Law to fail, He immediately referred to adultery in connection with divorce.
 That was a connection that the Pharisees and teachers of the Law were not preaching about.
 He said, "Everyone who divorces his wife and marries another commits adultery, and he who marries one who is divorced from a husband commits adultery."
 In doing so, He accurately taught the meaning of the Law and the Prophets, tying together and unifying passages from the Law (like Genesis 2:24 and Deuteronomy 24:1-4) with passages from the Prophets (like Jeremiah 3:1 and Malachi 2:13-16).
 He carried the same message in the gospel of the kingdom as the Lord said through Malachi and other prophets, "you are not keeping My ways."